SaaS features page, also called product or solutions page is part and parcel of any SaaS website.

 The number mainly depends on your copy length.
 If it’s short, 2 times may be enough (in the beginning and in the end).

-If you have many features to talk about, too many advantages to list, you can take advantage of space and encourage action multiple times.
+If you have many features to talk about and too many advantages to list, you can take advantage of space and encourage action multiple times.

-To sum up our today’s blog post, let’s see what Jeilan Devanesan, Content Marketer at Venngage says on creating a features page:
+Here is what Jeilan Devanesan, Content Marketer at Venngage, says about creating a features page:

 Then incorporate the language they used to describe your tool into your landing page.
 This takes the guesswork out of writing landing page copy.